AbdullahFaiza/NLP-ITAI2373/Final Project: NewsBot Intelligence System 2.0/Docs/technical_documentation.markdown

 # Technical Documentation: NewsBot Intelligence System 2.0

 ## Overview
-NewsBot 2.0 is an advanced Natural Language Processing (NLP) platform for analyzing multilingual news articles, implemented in `notebooks/NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.
+NewsBot 2.0 is an advanced Natural Language Processing (NLP) platform for analyzing multilingual news articles, implemented in notebook `NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.
 It processes 39 articles (`data/cleaned_articles.csv`, 13 each in English, Spanish, French) to deliver insights, summaries, trends, and query responses.
 This document details the system architecture, implementation, and technical resolutions for the ITAI 2373 final project.

 ## System Architecture
 NewsBot 2.0 comprises four modules: